 A number of extant sources from the medieval ages elaborate on the specific features which made a Destrier so desirable.
-These sources define a good Destrier to have a strong bone but a brief back, a neck which rose and arched elegantly, and a strong loin.
+These sources define a good Destrier to have a strong bone but a brief back, a neck that rose and arched elegantly, and a strong loin.

 Moreover, a Destrier had a strong jaw and a broad face so that there was a goodly width of space between the eyes.
 Many breeds of horses had such traits but the particular training of a Destrier honed and harnessed these traits, making them perfectly suited for combat and tourneys.

-Given its specific set of skills in being agile, strong and swift, a Destrier horse was highly preferred in battles and tournaments.
-For other horse-related tasks such as carriage riding, bag lifting and practice riding, other types of horses were typically used.
+Given its specific set of skills in being agile, strong, and swift, a Destrier horse was highly preferred in battles and tournaments.
+For other horse-related tasks such as carriage riding, bag lifting, and practice riding, other types of horses were typically used.

 Destriers were reserved specifically for tournaments and battles.
 This allowed the trainers to spend a lot of time with Destriers, perfecting them for combat situations.
-At the other hand, this allowed the Destrier horses to avoid menial tasks and be perfectly fit and strong for use when the occasion arose.
+On the other hand, this allowed the Destrier horses to avoid menial tasks and be perfectly fit and strong for use when the occasion arose.

+The price details regarding a typical Destrier horse, as provided in different medieval sources, are a key indicator of the worth of this specific type of warhorse.
 According to the medieval Salic law, for example, the price of a typical mare was 3 solidi but that of a Destrier was as much as 12 solidi.

-So a 7th century Destrier was valued at four times the price of a regular mare.
+So a 7th-century Destrier was valued at four times the price of a regular mare.
 This disparity increased even further in later times.
-A 13th century source, for example, reveals that the price of a single Destrier as used by the knights was seven times that of a usual horse.
+A 13th-century source, for example, reveals that the price of a single Destrier as used by the knights was seven times that of a usual horse.

 According to medieval sources, the Destrier horse was not found in England until the 11th century.
 It was William The Conqueror who brought this specific type of horse with him to England and from this time onwards, the breed became popular with the richest knights who could afford to purchase it.

-The mares used by the Moors in medieval times and the stallions more popular in Europe were considered equally capable war-horses, almost comparable to the Destrier.
+The mares used by the Moors in medieval times and the stallions more popular in Europe were considered equally capable war horses, almost comparable to the Destrier.

-For instance, a Destrier was trained to inflict damage and injury on the enemy in the battlefield and a Destrier was trained to spot and sense an enemy for this purpose.
+For instance, a Destrier was trained to inflict damage and injury on the enemy on the battlefield and a Destrier was trained to spot and sense an enemy for this purpose.
 It could bite or kick on the command of its rider and usually moved with extraordinary agility by making use of its very powerful hindquarters.

 The Destrier was a specific type of horse used in medieval times.
 It was typically used as a warhorse and during jousting competitions.
 A Destrier was extensively trained for these purposes and was never used for other tasks such as regular riding or in hauling carriages.